Product Support & Resources

 Proper carbon monoxide (CO) alarm placement and installation helps your home get the earliest warning possible.
 This guide covers where to install CO alarms, how many you may need, installation basics for different power types, rental/apartment considerations, and what to do if your alarm goes off.

-Where to Install Carbon Monoxide Detectors
+Where to Install CO Detectors

 Common locations to avoid